 Summative assessment is achieved at the end of a unit of work, each half term, term or at the end of the academic year.
 This may be in the form of a timed test and is based on SAT papers and corresponding mark schemes.
-Evidence can be found in writing evidence books with APP grids attached, detailed spreadsheets, pupil tracker and teachers' record books.
+Evidence can be found on the pupil tracker and teachers' record books.
 Each ability group's phonic and spelling knowledge is assessed every half term as well as every week.
 The evidence can be found on the school's Network.
-Science is also assessed using APP grids (grids affixed to science books).
-ICT - an assessment grid is completed at the end of every unit and sent via email to Subject Leader.
+For Computing, an assessment grid is completed at the end of every unit and sent via email to Subject Leader.